philipmorg/Marketing-For-Self-Made-Experts/chapters/03-What-Is-Brand-Marketing.md

 You can't know this with complete certainty ahead of time.
 So your talk at that conference is somewhat "un-targeted" compared to direct response marketing.

+@TODO: Make sure to point out that brand marketing tends to ride on top of the "platform" of existing institutions.
+(I feel this but don't know how to prove it)

 ## The genre expectations of brand marketing

 Just like direct response marketing has a sort of genre "feel" to it, so does brand marketing.